 These street works are carried out by organisations such as Southern Water and BT.
 They carry out about 9,000 works each year in the city to repair, maintain and install their equipment.
 The council inspects these works and if they are found to be of a poor standard or dangerous to vehicles or pedestrians, the company will be charged with a penalty and directed to make the work safe.

 If you have any queries relating to these street works, please contact the council on 01273 29 29 29 or email us Permit.Admin@brighton-hove.gov.uk.

 Highway safety maintenance

-Brighton & Hove carries out inspections for every one of its roads, pavements, footpaths and cycle lanes.
-Busier roads and pavements are inspected once a month, whilst less busy areas are inspected every three or six months.
+We carry out inspections of every one of our roads, pavements, footpaths and cycle lanes.
+Busier roads and pavements are inspected once a month, while less busy areas are inspected every 3 or 6 months.

 All reports of potential hazards that are received from members of the public, elected members and other agencies are also investigated by the team.

 This is in addition to the inspection regime and usually receives an immediate response in order to minimise any problems.

 Any potential hazards are called ‘defects.’
 Defects on the roads, pavements and cycle lanes can include raised kerbs or paving, potholes, broken railings, missing slabs and so on.

 All defects are investigated to see if they require a repair in accordance with government guidance.
 The government accepts that the highway cannot be completely smooth or defect-free.